-11.1 Applications for admission to Reception Year other than in September, and to Years 1 to 6 at any time, are known as applications made 'outside the normal admission round' or 'in-year admission'.
+- 11.1 Applications for admission to Reception Year other than in September, and to Years 1 to 6 at any time, are known as applications made 'outside the normal admission round' or 'in-year admission'. - 11.2 Applications for in-year admission must be made directly to the School, not the Local Authority, by completing an In-Year Admission Application Form and submitting it to the School marked for the attention of the School Business Manager.

-- 11.2 Applications for in-year admission must be made directly to the School, not the Local Authority, by completing an In-Year Admission Application Form and submitting it to the School marked for the attention of the School Business Manager.
-This form is available to download on the School's website or in hard copy from the School's main office. - 11.3 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
+This form is available to download on the School's website or in hard copy from the School's main office.

+11.3 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
 This documentation must be submitted at the same time as the application, or the child will be placed in the next oversubscription category that applies.

-12 Expression of Interest List
+12 Waiting List

-- 12.1 The School operates an Expression of Interest list for children who are unsuccessful in achieving a place in Reception Year to Year 6 throughout the school year. - 12.2 The Expression of Interest list is ranked strictly in accordance with the oversubscription criteria set out in this policy, and not by reference to the date that the child's name was added to the list.
-This means that a child's name can go down as well as up the list as more names are added. - 12.3 Children placed at the School under the Local Authority's Fair Access Protocol will take priority over children on the waiting list.
-Should a place become available, interested parties will be invited to apply.
+- 12.1 The School operates a waiting list for children who are unsuccessful in achieving a place in Reception Year to Year 6 throughout the school year. - 12.2 The waiting list is ranked strictly in accordance with the oversubscription criteria set out in this policy, and not by reference to the date that the child's name was added to the list.
+This means that a child's name can go down as well as up the waiting list as more names are added. - 12.3 Children placed at the School under the Local Authority's Fair Access Protocol will take priority over children on the waiting list.